 Business owners should also evaluate their banking relationship, as this can have a profound impact on their ability to execute that strategic plan.
-Banks play an important role by providing working capital, equipment financing and real estate acquisition financing, which helps to continue to drive economic growth.
+Banks play an important role by providing working capital, equipment financing, and real estate acquisition financing, which helps continue driving economic growth.

 Here are some reasons your banking relationship might change:

-A banking relationship is complex, but it is a critical part of the way you run your business.
+Banking relationships are complex but are a critical part of the way you run your business.
 The bank that you used to start your business may not be the bank you need today.
-You may need greater access to funds, or you may need a bank that can be more flexible – because your business is changing rapidly.
+For example, you may need greater access to funds or a bank that can be more flexible if your business is changing rapidly.